Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A company wants to move its main website to AWS from an on-premises web server.
 - [ ] A company has a number of application services whose Service Level Agreement (SLA) requires 99.999% uptime.
-- [ ] A company’s heavily used legacy database is currently running on-premises.
+- [ ] A company's heavily used legacy database is currently running on-premises.
 - [x] A company has a number of infrequent, interruptible jobs that are currently using On-Demand Instances.

 **[⬆ Back to Top](#table-of-contents)**

 ### A customer is deploying a new application and needs to choose an AWS Region.
-Which of the following factors could influence the customer’s decision?
+Which of the following factors could influence the customer's decision?
 (Select TWO)

 - [x] Reduced latency to users.
-- [ ] The application’s presentation in the local language.
+- [ ] The application's presentation in the local language.
 - [x] Data sovereignty compliance.
 - [ ] Cooling costs in hotter climates.
-- [ ] Proximity to the customer’s office for on-site visits.
+- [ ] Proximity to the customer's office for on-site visits.

 **[⬆ Back to Top](#table-of-contents)**

-### Which AWS service provides alerts when an AWS event may impact a company’s AWS resources?
+### Which AWS service provides alerts when an AWS event may impact a company's AWS resources?

 - [x] AWS Personal Health Dashboard.
 - [ ] AWS Service Health Dashboard.